ahmadiehsan/personal_docs/docs/data_science/features_and_data/data_cleaning/handling_imbalanced_data.md

 Here are the steps of the SMOTE algorithm:

 1. Select a minority class sample, x.

-2. Choose one of its k-nearest neighbors, x’.
+2. Choose one of its k-nearest neighbors, x'.

-3. Generate a synthetic sample by interpolating between x and x’.
+3. Generate a synthetic sample by interpolating between x and x'.
 To do this, choose a random number, r, between 0 and 1, and then calculate the synthetic sample, as follows:

   <img src="image1.jpg" style="width:1.72914in" />

-  This creates a new sample that is somewhere between x and x’, but not the same as either one.
+  This creates a new sample that is somewhere between x and x', but not the same as either one.

 4. Repeat steps 1 to 3 until the desired number of synthetic samples has been generated.